-For operation of other features associated with the 5020 IP phone (some of which will work in conjunction with ACD), refer to the set guide.
+For operation of other features associated with a SUPERSET 4150 set (some of which will work in conjunction with ACD), refer to the set guide.

-IMPORTANT NOTE FOR HEADSET USERS: Mitel Networks Headsets with Feature Control Switch (PN 9132-800-500-NA/9132-800-501-NA) must be installed in the dedicated headset jack (the jack nearest the front of the set).
+IMPORTANT NOTE FOR HEADSET USERS: MITEL's Headset with Feature Control Switch (PN 9132-800-500-NA) must be installed in the dedicated headset jack (the jack nearest the front of the set).
 Installation will disable your handset microphone.
 Disconnecting the headset at the jack or at the quick-disconnect plug restores handset operation.